Moai-/panabsorbium/Tutorial.md

 Once I have `microworld.smod`, I drop it into my `mods` folder.
 Notepad++ is fairly easy to install on Windows.
 Yours won't look exactly like mine, but the idea should be similar enough.
 To run StoneVox, I run `run.bat` in its folder; to run Lua Unminifier, I run `LuaUnminifier.exe` in its folder.

+StoneVox is an open-source `.qb` editor, which we will use to modify in-game assets.
+You can, of course, also create new ones from scratch, but I have the artistic gift of a mindless null and the heart of a modder, so I let my Ctrl+C and Ctrl+V do the talking.

+LuaUnminifier is not essential for this mod, but I use it anyway for its capability to render minified Lua in a readable format, and for its convenient "search entire project" function.
+Although coding skills aren't essential for modding in general or this specific tutorial, the ability to debug an error will always come in handy when working with computers.
+Stonehearth is good about providing informative errors, so if you see that the game is complaining about not being able to find `some_item`, you do a search for `some_item` in the project, and realize you forgot to add `some_item.json` to the folder where it was supposed to be.

 Ok, got all the tools?
-Great.
+Great. **If you skipped the previous part, begin again here.**

-First, I make a `mods_bup` directory inside Stonehearth's root directory , into which I copy (backup) the contents of the `mods` folder.
+First, I make a `mods_bup` directory inside Stonehearth's root directory, into which I copy (backup) the contents of the `mods` folder.
 We'll be messing with Stonehearth's data, so we want to keep the originals handy in case if we explode something.

 ![Don't look at my tautological folder structure *hides*](http://i.imgur.com/C8BPodN.png)